Fort Lauderdale and Boynton Beach Divorce Attorneys

 Florida Divorce Law Basics

-Dissolution of marriage in Florida, more commonly known as divorce, requires only that the marriage be “irretrievably broken.”
+Dissolution of marriage in Florida, more commonly known as divorce, requires only that the marriage is “irretrievably broken.”
 The process begins by filing a petition for dissolution of marriage with the court.
 If both members of the marriage can agree on property distribution issues, they can put together a written agreement and present it to the court.

 Often, the most difficult portion of the written agreement is the distribution of property.
 A divorce settlement deals with the distribution of all marital assets, including cars, houses, retirement plans and bank accounts.
 Liabilities like mortgages and credit card bills are also subject to distribution.

-Under state law, property is distributed equitably, meaning assets and liabilities are divided fairly, but not necessarily equally.
+Under state law, any property is distributed equitably, meaning assets and liabilities are divided fairly, but not necessarily equally.
 This allows the court to take various factors into consideration when making its determination.
 Such factors can include:

 - Length of Marriage

 - Whether one member supported the other’s advancement in his or her career or educational opportunities